-If employers do not contribute 9.5 per cent as described above, a ‘superannuation guarantee charge’ has to be paid to the ATO, which then contributes the net amount to superannuation to benefit the employee.
+If employers do not contribute 10.5 per cent as described above, a ‘superannuation guarantee charge’ has to be paid to the ATO, which then contributes the net amount to superannuation to benefit the employee.
 This is calculated against an employee’s ‘salary or wages’, which may be more than the employee’s ordinary time earnings.
-See Superannuation Guarantee Ruling SGR 2009/2, available on the ATO website (at www.ato.gov.au/super).
+See Superannuation Guarantee Ruling SGR 2009/2.

-The (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. is only payable in respect of employees, not contractors.
+The charge is only payable in respect of employees, not contractors.
 Difficult questions arise about whether a person is a contractor.
-For example, the High An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. has found that a bicycle courier employed as a contractor was an employee, but a motor vehicle courier was a contractor.
-The ATO website (at www.ato.gov.au) has a ‘guide to contractors’ tool to help work out if a person is an employee or a contractor.
+For example, the High Court has found that a bicycle courier employed as a contractor was an employee, but a motor vehicle courier was a contractor.
+If a contractor is paid mainly for their labour, super may be payable.
+The ATO’s website has a ‘employee/contractor decision tool‘ to help work out if a person is an employee or a contractor.

 The employer should pay superannuation guarantee contributions at least once each quarter, on 28 October, 28 January, 28 April and 28 July in each year.
 The employee should be notified on a pay slip, letter or email.
-If these amounts are not paid, then the employee could be disadvantaged if the company becomes Being unable to pay your debts in full when they are due..
+If these amounts are not paid, then the employee could be disadvantaged if the company becomes insolvent.
 If notification is not received at the appropriate time, contact the superannuation fund or the ATO.
-In United Super Pty Ltd v Built Environs Pty Ltd SASC 339, it was held that a super fund was in breach of trust and in breach of contract Failing to do what was agreed in a contract. when it did not inform a member that payments by the employer had ceased.
+In United Super Pty Ltd v Built Environs Pty Ltd SASC 339, it was held that a super fund was in breach of trust and in breach of contract when it did not inform a member that payments by the employer had ceased.

-However, the ATO is not active in enforcing payment; the charge is paid only if the employer is still Having enough money to pay all your debts when they are due. and the employee misses out on benefits.
+However, the ATO is not active in enforcing payment; the charge is paid only if the employer is still solvent and the employee misses out on benefits.
 There may be a cause of action against the employer if insurance benefits have been lost.

 First-home Super Saver Scheme